sirmarcel/eqt-archive/README.md

 Title: Probing the effects of broken symmetries in machine learning
 Authors: Marcel F. Langer, Sergey N. Pozdnyakov, and Michele Ceriotti
 DOI: 10.1088/2632-2153/ad86a0
-Publication: TBD
 Preprint: arxiv:2406.17747 (2024)
 ```

-The data in this archive is stored in the Materials Cloud Archive under DOI TBD, and mirrored at [github.com/sirmarcel/eqt-archive](https://github.com/sirmarcel/eqt-archive).
+The data in this archive is stored in the Materials Cloud Archive under [DOI:10.24435/materialscloud:kz-3b](https://doi.org/10.24435/materialscloud:kz-3b), and mirrored at [github.com/sirmarcel/eqt-archive](https://github.com/sirmarcel/eqt-archive).

 ***